nattoh03/Manipulation-of-files-with-SED-SYNTAX/README.md

 #### 10
-#### use pipe to combine various functions instead of doing them one after another, e.g.changing to upper case, adding a name to a afster header,
+#### use pipe to combine various functions, e.g.changing case, adding a name to a fasta header,